kelveny/gdbc/README.md

 Be aware of restrictions in `gdbc` single inheritance support:

 - It is up to you to use `gdbc` implicit transaction facility to guard [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations that target objects across multiple database tables
-- Related Go entity types should be put within the same Go package, this is limited by current GDBC code generation tool
 - Column names in tables that are mapped to the same inheritance chain should be unique, even if they are from different underlying database tables
 - In partial update scenarios, set ID fields directly to bypass update tracking for these fields